… no matter how brilliant your book content is, it will not sell!

 When going to a job interview you would not just wear any old clothes from your wardrobe and neglect to wash your hair.
 You would spend time on your appearance and choose your outfit carefully so that it reflects either your individual personality or conveys your suitability for the role you are applying for.

-When uploading a cover image for your ebook, please consider how well it will represent the product you are selling to your target audience.
+When uploading a cover image for your ebook, please consider how well it will represents the product you are selling to your target audience.